 What Are the Differences Between Solar Lease and Solar PPA?

-For a solar lease, you pay a fixed monthly fee regardless of the electricity generated by the system.
-And for a solar PPA, you pay a fixed rate for every kWh of solar energy generated by the system.
+The only difference between leasing and PPA is in the billing structure or, let’s say, the renting fee.
+For a solar lease, you pay a fixed monthly fee regardless of the electricity the system generates.
+And for a solar PPA, you pay a fixed rate for every kWh of solar energy the system generates.

 What Are The Similarities Between Solar Lease and PPA?